dada994a/Neverdies-old/README.md

 Neverdies also has a code that allows developers to put a rat (remote access trojan) in at any time!
 Neverdies developers are false and should not be trusted 😂.

+I finally got the git bug fixed and was able to push the fixed code.

 ### Images

 ![screenshot](image.png)